Naught0/qtbot/README.md

 ## Commands

-Qtbot has a lot of commands which you can find by either calling `qt.help`.
+Qtbot has a lot of commands which you can find by calling `qt.help`.

 Noteworthy categories are:
 - Google